-Note If you receive this error while using Adaptive Server Anywhere (previously known as SQL Anywhere), upgrade to Adaptive Server Anywhere version 5.5.04 or later.
+Note If you receive this error while using SQL Anywhere, upgrade to SQL Anywhere version 5.5.04 or later.

 Fetch/state errors when output parameters are returned

 If a query does not return row data, then it should use the CallableStatement.executeUpdate or execute methods rather than the executeQuery method.